Answering Star Method Interview Questions Confidently

 What is the STAR Method?

 So, you must be wondering what is the star method when interviewing?
-The STAR method is a framework for answering behavioural interview questions in an interview.
+The STAR method interview question is a framework for answering behavioral interview questions in an interview.
 This framework follows a structure for your responses as concise and compelling stories.
 STAR is an acronym with the following essential components:

 1. Situation: At this level, you set the context by describing the specific situation or scenario you encountered.
 Provide relevant details like your job role, the company, and the timeframe.